 - Disk level recovery is used when you want to restore disks to target VMs

-If your main server fails, like exchange or database server you need to recover it as soon as possible.
+If your main server fails, like the exchange or database server you need to recover it as soon as possible.
 One of the options for such cases is the ability to boot directly to the backup image.
 What Vembu does is quite simple.
 It mounts your backup as an NFS drive.
 Once that is completed, you can run your backup directly.
 Let me show you how simple is that.
 First, you select Where you want to restore your server and complete the procedure.

 In the Recovery section, you will see that the process was initiated.

 Vembu will mount an NFS repository with your backup.
 As you can see, Vembu has several image types in the backup.
-That means that you can have the instant recovery for VMware and Hyper-V from one backup.
+That means that you can have instant recovery for VMware and Hyper-V from one backup.
 How awesome is that?

 One of the reasons why is this possible is also Vembu HIVE.
 Vembu HIVE is a special file system developed by Vembu.
 It does all the magic like deduplication, version control, error correction, and encryption.